-Figure 4-figure supplement 1.
-Fit the RNM to the dynamic of normalized value coding.
-The predicted dynamic of neural firing rates without scaling, including the activities of all three pools across different input conditions.
-The predicted dynamic show an unrealistic low activity level, inconsistent with empirical observations.best-fitting
+Figure 4-figure supplement 2.
+RNM activity fit to normalized value coding data.
+The predicted dynamics of neural firing rates without scaling, including the activities of all three pools across different input conditions.
+The predicted firing rates show an unrealistic low activity level, inconsistent with empirical observations.
+Note that the best-fitting parameters are no longer in a regime that generates winner-take-all competition.